Recipe Tale

 How To Store Chicken Broth

-If you like to freeze the broth, I recommend avoiding glass jars!
-I've found they often crack or even explode in the freezer.
-Instead, I prefer using plastic containers or ziplock bags.
-It freezes so well for 2-3 months.
+If you like to freeze the broth, I recommend avoiding glass jars as they often crack or even explode in the freezer.
+Instead, I recommend using plastic containers or ziplock bags.

 storing the homemade chicken broth in jars.